-RCAA received a grant from the California Department of Fish and Wildlife (CDFW) Fisheries Restoration Grants Program (FRGP) to develop engineered designs plans to provide habitat enhancements and
+RCAA received a grant from the California Department of Fish and Wildlife (CDFW) Fisheries Restoration Grants Program (FRGP) to implement a restoration project to provide habitat enhancements and i

 Riparian, Riverine, and Estuarine Restoration

 NRS helps to rehabilitate urban, rural, and wildland reaches of north coast stream systems to restore naturally functioning stream, floodplain, and estuarine habitat.
 This is accomplished through a variety of approaches and steps, initiating with outreach and assessment, funding acquisition, feasibility planning, design development & permitting, and the sensitive implementation of each restoration project.
 NRS develops appropriate levels of plans, feasibility studies, conceptual designs, and construction plans, specifications, and cost estimates.
 NRS is a licensed contractor and also provides construction oversight and monitoring.
 Stream projects are designed and implemented to improve hydrologic function, in-stream habitat complexity, riparian values, reduce flood damage, control erosion, reduce invasive plant species, and often to enhance recreational values as well.
 NRS has designed and implemented numerous freshwater, brackish, and salt marsh restoration projects around Humboldt Bay, including: the Bayshore Mall Mitigation, the Bracut Marsh, McDaniel Slough, Wood Creek, Martin Slough, PG&E Power Generating Station at Buhne Pt., and the Elk River Wildlife Area mitigation projects.
 NRS’s role ranges from project partner coordination, to design and permitting, to implementation and oversight, and project monitoring.